NikhilPappu/nikhil.github.io/index.md

 <h1>About</h1>
 <p>
-I am a first year Computer Science PhD student at Portland State University.
+I am a first year computer science PhD student at Portland State University.
 I am interested in the areas of cryptography, complexity theory, quantum computing, and more broadly in theoretical computer science.
-Currently, my research focuses on analyzing the security of classical cryptographic constructions in the presence of quantum adversaries.
+Currently, my research focuses on analyzing the security of classical cryptographic constructions in the presence of quantum adversaries.<br>

 Previously, I was a Computer Science undergraduate at IIIT Bangalore, where I studied secure multiparty computation and byzantine consensus